geleto/cascador-ai/README.md

 ## Vercel AI Properties

-*Cascador-AI* renderers inherit a robust set of properties from the [Vercel AI SDK](https://sdk.vercel.ai/), enabling fine-tuned control over language model behavior.
-These properties are available across all LLM renderer types and can be set in a base `Config` object, during renderer creation, or, where applicable overridden in runtime calls.
+*Cascador-AI* components inherit a robust set of properties from the [Vercel AI SDK](https://sdk.vercel.ai/), enabling fine-tuned control over language model behavior.
+These properties are available across all LLM component types and can be set in a base `Config` object, during component creation, or, where applicable overridden in runtime calls.

 ### model
 **Purpose**: Specifies the language model to use for generation.
 **Type**: Provider-specific model object (required).
 **Details**: Must be supplied via a provider helper (e.g., `openai()`, `anthropic()`).
-Mandatory in renderer or `Config`.
+Mandatory in component or `Config`.

 ### temperature
 **Purpose**: Adjusts the randomness of the model's output.